temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 Before starting this tutorial:

 - [Set up a local development environment for developing Temporal applications using TypeScript](/getting_started/typescript/dev_environment/index.md)
+- Ensure you have a local Temporal Service running, and that you can access the Temporal Web UI from port `8233`.
 - Review the [Hello World in TypeScript tutorial](/getting_started/typescript/hello_world_in_typescript/index.md) to understand the basics of getting a Temporal TypeScript SDK project up and running.

 ## Create your project